swatisingh1701/cyberquizz-game/README.md

-# CyberQuiz – Cybersecurity Quiz Game
+# CyberQuizz – Cybersecurity Awareness Quiz Game

 This is a simple and interactive cybersecurity quiz game built using HTML, CSS, and JavaScript.
 The quiz tests a user’s basic cybersecurity awareness through multiple-choice questions.